Certificate in Holocaust Education

 A Certificate in Holocaust Education providing in-depth tuition on the historical significance and contemporary resonance of the Holocaust.
 The programme provides participants with information, tools and skills to address this subject in their areas of work, and to develop pedagogic expertise to complement their knowledge.
 The programme is divided into four modules, all of which must be completed by participants who wish to attain the certificate.

-- Irish Seminar at Yad Vashem International School (Jerusalem) July 2016: 8 day programme for teachers at Yad Vashem International School for Holocaust Studies.
+- Irish Seminar at Yad Vashem International School (Jerusalem) June/July 2018: 8 day programme for teachers at Yad Vashem International School for Holocaust Studies.
 The course is specially tailored for Irish teachers providing an in-depth exposure to the many facets of the Holocaust.
 The programme is supported by 2 separate seminar days, one in preparation for the study visit and one on reflection afterwards.

 - Dissertation or special project: There are four assignments to be completed on this programme: two essays (2,000 words each), one field diary and one dissertation (5,000 words) or special project.